CTurt/PS4-playground/README.md

 A collection of PS4 tools and experiments using the WebKit exploit.
 This is for firmware 1.76 only at the moment.

 ## Setup
-A live demo can be tried [here](http://cturt.github.io/PS4-playground/), without module dumping.
+A live demo can be tried [here](http://cturt.github.io/PS4-playground/).

-You should clone the repo and upload it your own server to have module dumping capabilities:
+You should clone the repo and upload it your own server if you wish to make changes:

     git clone git://github.com/CTurt/PS4-playground.git